-My state requires the coverage for breast reconstruction that’s required by the WHCRA and also requires a minimum hospital stay for my mastectomy.
-If I have a mastectomy and breast reconstruction, am I also entitled to the minimum hospital stay?
+If I have a mastectomy and breast reconstruction, am I also entitled to the state and WHCRA required minimum hospital stay?

 It depends.
 If you have coverage through your employer and your employer is insured, you would be entitled to the minimum hospital stay required by the state law.
 If you have coverage through your employer but your coverage is not provided by an insurance company or HMO (that is, your employer “self-insures” your coverage), then state law does not apply.
 In that case, only the federal WHCRA applies and it does not require minimum hospital stays.
 To find out if your group health plan is insured or self-insured, contact your plan administrator.

 If you have coverage under a private health insurance policy (not through your employer), check with your State Insurance Commissioner’s office to learn if state law applies.

 Are health plans required to tell me about WHCRA benefits?

 Yes.
 Both health plans and health insurance issuers are required to tell you about WHCRA benefits.
 They must do this when you enroll and every year after that.
 The annual notice may be sent by itself or it may be included in almost any written communication by the plan or insurer, such as newsletters, annual reports, policy renewal letters, enrollment notices, and others.
 Enrollment notices may even be a phone number or web address from which to get more information about coverage.